-Of the Warrant we have from the word of God, and from the Practice of his People, to maintain a direct and public Testimony for the Truth.
+Of the Warrant we have from the word of God, and from the Practice of His People, to maintain a direct and public Testimony for the Truth.

-THERE is no service acceptable to God, beside that which he hath appointed.
+THERE is no service acceptable to God, beside that which He hath appointed.
 His word is a light to our feet, and a lamp to our path.
 According to it we study to walk; by it let our faith and practice be tried.
-If any ask, by what authority we prove it to be our duty to testify, in the manner we do, for the truth of the gospel, and against the prevailing errors of our time, our answer is, The Lord hath commanded us.
-He who is the Amen, the faithful and true Witness, and who himself before Pontius Pilate witnessed a good confession, describes his people, both in the Old and New Testament, by the name of Witnesses; and the design of this, as of every other name by which they are described in the oracles of God, is to put them in mind of their duty.
-Moreover, the Lord has promised, that they shall be his witnesses.
+If any ask, by what authority we prove it to be our duty to testify, in the manner we do, for the truth of the gospel, and against the prevailing errors of our time, our answer is.
+The Lord hath commanded us.
+He who is the Amen, the faithful and true Witness, and who Himself before Pontius Pilate witnessed a good confession, describes His people, both in the Old and New Testament, by the name of Witnesses; and the design of this, as of every other name by which they are described in the oracles of God, is to put them in mind of their Moreover, the Lord has promised, that they shall be His witnesses.
 And this promise was not confined to the apostles: the testimony of Jesus was not to die with them.
-It was to be maintained by the succeeding generations of Christians.
-The things which thou hast heard of me among many witnesses, said Paul to Timothy, the same commit thou to faithful men, who shalt be able to teach others.
-The testimony of Jesus was maintained in the lowest state of the church, in was maintained in the lowest state of the church, in the days of Antichrist's reign.
-After the witnesses of that period had finished their testimony, or performed their appointed service in the church militant, and after the enemies of Christ had prevailed so far, that they imagined their victory complete, this testimony was revived in the Reformation.
-Surely it is our duty to hold fast what we have thus attained, and what has been transmitted to us by the goodness of God, watch-ing over his church from age to age, and remembering it in its low estate, and saving it from the hand of those who hated it, and redeeming it from the hand of the enemy.
-Surely it is our duty to follow the footsteps of the most faithful and most zealous servants of Christ, who have confessed him before men, kept the word of his patience, and testified against the prevailing wick-edness of their times, at the hazard, often the expense of their lives.
-They overcame by the blood of the Lamb and the word of their testimony; and so must we, or we cannot attain, together with them, what is expressed in the promise of Christ, To him that overcometh will I give to sit with me in my throne, even as I also overcame, and am set down with my Father in his throne.
+It was to be maintained by the succeeding generations of Christians. things which thou hast heard of me among many witnesses, said Paul to Timothy, the same commit thou to faithful men, who shalt be able to teach others. testimony of Jesus was maintained in the lowest state of the church, in the days of anti-Christ's After the witnesses of that period had finished their testimony, or performed their appointed service in the church militant, and after the enemies of Christ had prevailed so far, that they imagined their victory complete, this testimony was revived in the Reformation.
+Surely it is our duty to hold fast what we have thus attained and what has been transmitted to us by the goodness of God, watching over His church from age to age, and remembering it in its low estate, and saving it from the hand of those who hated it, and redeeming it from the hand' of the enemy.
+Surely it is our duty to follow the footsteps of the most faithful and most zealous servants of Christ, who have confessed Him before men, kept the word of His patience, and testified against the prevailing wickedness of their times, at the hazard, often the expense of their lives. overcame by the blood of the Lamb and the word of their testimony; and so must we, or we cannot attain, together with them, what is expressed in the promise of Christ, To him that overcometh will I give to sit with me in my throne, even as I also overcame, and am set down with my Father in His throne.